Power Couple? AI Growth and Renewable Energy Investment: Policy Choice: Renewable Capacity

 \subsection{Resource-Led Scaling: The Adaptation Pathway}

-We next consider resource-led scaling, $\lambda<1+\alpha$, where energy requirements rise faster than willingness-to-pay as capability increases.
-Here the developer’s capability choice is increasingly disciplined by unit energy cost: pushing to higher $x$ requires disproportionately more electricity, so the optimal $x$ typically moves smoothly with the effective price of power, as characterized in \cref{lem:2}.
-Clean capacity is therefore a direct policy lever: by lowering the marginal cost of the electricity that serves AI load, it changes the developer’s private return to scaling and can shift $x^*(y)$ in economically meaningful ways.
+We next consider resource-led scaling, $\lambda<1+\alpha$, in which energy requirements rise faster than willingness-to-pay as capability increases.
+Here the developer’s capability choice is increasingly disciplined by unit energy cost.
+Clean capacity is therefore a direct policy lever, as characterized in \cref{lem:2}: by lowering the marginal cost of the electricity that serves AI load, it changes the developer’s private return to scaling and can shift $x^*(y)$ in economically meaningful ways.
+Such coupling at the margin leads to a distinct outcome from the one previously derived under market-led scaling.

-\begin{proposition} In the resource-led scaling scenario where $\lambda<1+\alpha$, under the optimal renewable energy investment decision $y^*$, \begin{enumerate} \item[(i)] if $\theta> \frac{1+\alpha}{\lambda}\cdot c_fk$ and $V'(k)> \eta(c_f-c_r)+(1-b) e_f \xi$, then $E(x^*(y^*),y^*)>0$ holds $\forall d_0\geq 0$; \item[(ii)] otherwise, there exists a threshold $\bar{d}_c$ such that $E(x^*(y^*),y^*)=0$ if and only if $d_0\geq \bar{d}_c$. \end{enumerate} \end{proposition}
+\begin{proposition} In the resource-led scaling scenario where $\lambda<1+\alpha$, under the optimal renewable energy investment decision $y^*$, \begin{enumerate} \item[(i)] if $\theta\geq \frac{1+\alpha}{\lambda}\cdot c_fk$ and $V'(k)> \eta(c_f-c_r)+(1-b) e_f \xi$, then $E(x^*(y^*),y^*)>0$ holds $\forall d_0\geq 0$; \item[(ii)] otherwise, there exists a threshold $\bar{d}_c$ such that $E(x^*(y^*),y^*)=0$ if and only if $d_0\geq \bar{d}_c$. \end{enumerate} \end{proposition}

 Part (i) identifies the corner case in which carbon-intensive AI persists: market incentives to scale remain strong, while the marginal cost of fully covering AI load with renewables is high relative to its benefits.
 In this region, the policymaker rationally stops short of full decarbonization, and some AI electricity continues to come from fossil generation.